moonrail/button_box/README.md

 It is the main loop that is executed permanently, scans for pressed buttons/toggled switches/turned encoders and announces them to the USB host.

 Here all pins are defined as well - these may be completely different to your own build Button Box and Use-Case, so change accordingly.
+### components.py
+This file contains logic for specific components, in this case: Encoders.
+This could be contained in `code.py` but is split into this file for structural reasons.

 ### joystick.py
 This file contains the interfacing logic used by `code.py` which is to send USB HID compliant reports to the USB host.